 - Since FY 2009-10, property tax revenues (excluding ERAF refunds) grew annually in the range of 2.5% to 22.3%, with an average of 6%.
 Under the provisions of Proposition 13, County Assessors make increases to a property's assessed value based on an inflation factor, the California Consumer Price Index (CCPI), not to exceed 2 percent.
 This 2% limit does not impact value increases due to construction or to properties which have sold, such that the overall growth rate may exceed 2%.
 The inflation factor forecasted for FY 2025-26 is 2.5%.
-Over the four remaining years of the five-year financial plan, the City has forecasted the growth rate will slowly revert towards the 6% average, reaching 4.5% in FY 2029-30. - Excess ERAF is difficult to forecast given its mathematical connection to school funding.
+Over the four remaining years of the five-year financial plan, the City has forecasted the growth rate will slowly revert to the 6% average. - Excess ERAF is difficult to forecast given its mathematical connection to school funding.
 The City forecasts \$3.6 million for FY 2025-26, which assumes inflationary growth over FY 2024-25.